Nikon D3100 vs D7200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3100 and Nikon D7200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3100 does not offer wifi capability.
+In contrast, the D3100 does not provide wifi capability.

 Both the D3100 and the D7200 have been discontinued, but can regularly be found used on eBay.
 The D3100 was replaced by the Nikon D3200, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.